ulriklullau/master_thesis_TRAX_Ghana/README.md

 # Code Files Overview:
 Economic_analysis.ipynb: Code file used for economic metric calculations and sensitivity analyses.

 Load_profile_visualization.ipynb: Code file used for visualizing the load profile data.

 Meteorological_data.ipynb: Code file used for visualizing the meteorological data.

 RAMP_full_year_average.py: Code file created based on the repository of the open-source RAMP model for generating multi-energy loads profiles.
 Simulates a full year based on the average monthly energy consumption data for the cold storage facility.

 RAMP_harvest_day.py: Code file created based on the repository of the open-source RAMP model for generating multi-energy loads profiles.
 Simulates a full year based on peak load (only harvest days) for the cold storage facility.

+# RAMP Repository:
+Link to the repository of the open-source RAMP model for generating multi-energy loads profiles: https://github.com/RAMP-project/RAMP